Henry Royce: Bentley and Merlin

 A few years later the Royce conceived driver adjustable dampers evolved into a ground breaking "ride control" system which automatically adjusted the stiffness of the dampers to match the speed of the car - softer at low speed for better comfort and increasingly stiffer as the car went faster to provide better stability and response.
 In addition to this automatic control, the driver was still provided with a steering wheel mounted adjustment to tune the range of damping stiffness to suit their preference.

 Following the success of the "R” engine, it was clear that they had an engine that would be of use to the Royal Air Force.
 As no Government assistance was forthcoming at first, in the national interest they went ahead with development of what was called the "PV-12" engine (standing for Private Venture, 12-cylinder).
 The idea was to produce an engine of about the same performance as the "R”, albeit with a much longer life.
 Rolls-Royce launched the PV-12 in October 1933 and the engine completed its first test in 1934, the year after Royce died.
 The PV-12 became the Rolls-Royce Merlin engine.

 Death

 By late 1921 Royce’s health began to deteriorate and he had to spend increasing periods in bed.
-He died on 22 April 1933.

-He died at his house Elmstead in West Wittering on 22 April 1933.
+He died at his house, Elmstead, in West Witteringon 22 April 1933.
 The night before he died he sat up in bed and drew a sketch on the back of an envelope which he gave to his nurse Ethel Aubin telling her to see that the "boys" in the factory got it safely.
 He died before it reached Derby.
 This was the adjustable shock-absorber.